rossant/website/content/2012-11-30-galrys-story-or-the-quest-of-multi-million-plots.md

-Title: Galry's Story, or the Quest of Multi-Million Plots
+Title: Galry's Story, or the quest of multi-million plots

 About a month ago,
 [I announced here the availability](http://cyrille.rossant.net/introducing-galry/)